-In the world of Texas Medicaid eligibility, the words “gift” and “penalty” go together like “sunshine” and “lollipops”.
-In almost every case where there is a gift within the look back period you will find a penalty that prevents a person from obtaining Texas Medicaid benefits.
 I regularly speak with families that heard from someone, somewhere, at some point in time that a certain type of transfer or gift is acceptable.
-In every instance that I can remember this advice was given by someone that is not even a lawyer, or in the few instances where it is from a lawyer, it is not from an experienced Texas Medicaid Attorney.
+In every instance that I can remember a lawyer did not give this advice.
+Or in the few instances where it is from a lawyer, it is not from an experienced Medicaid Attorney.
 And that is usually the beginning of a long line of mistakes before they find their way to me.

 So let’s get the record straight on what you need to be aware of before making that gift you’ve been thinking about.
 And if you have already made that gift and your family member needs Medicaid benefits within the look back period then run, don’t walk, to a Medicaid Attorney.

 The Gift Penalty Rule

 First – any transfer of any asset for less than fair consideration within the lookback period (up to 5 years) of applying for Texas Title 19 Medicaid benefits creates a penalty period of ineligibility.
 Say it with me out loud – any transfer of any asset for less than fair consideration within the lookback period of applying for Medicaid benefits creates a penalty period of ineligibility.

 Now that we understand the rule, let’s go over some basics.

 What Kind of Transfers?